📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Many professionals also choose to live in Gaia due to its lower housing costs and peaceful residential areas while benefiting from Porto’s thriving job market, educational institutions, and dynamic economy.

-The well-developed public transportation system includes metro lines, buses, and trains that make daily travel convenient.
-For instance, the Porto Metro’s Yellow Line (Linha Amarela) runs through Gaia, connecting key areas like João de Deus station to Porto’s city center in just a few minutes.
+Gaia benefits from a well-developed public transport network of metro lines, buses, and trains that make getting around easy.
+The Porto Metro’s Yellow Line (Linha Amarela), for example, links João de Deus station to Porto’s city center in just minutes.

 Additionally, frequent bus services and the Douro River Ferry offer alternative commuting options.